zammad/zammad-user-documentation/basics/zammad-glossary.rst

    You can learn more on our `SLA landing page <https://zammad.com/en/product/features/sla>`_.

-Status
+Splitting tickets
+   In case a ticket contains more than one issue and you want to handle it in a separate ticket, you can split the ticket.
+Zammad creates a new ticket then based on the selected article for splitting.
+   See :doc:`/advanced/ticket-actions` for more information.

+SSO
+   Single-sign-on (SSO) allows you to access all your systems and devices with just one login.
+There are various providers that make this process easy and secure.
+Zammad currently supports SSO via SAML and Shibboleth.

+   .. hint:: 🤓 Self Hosted users can also use Kerberos authentication.

+   You can learn more on our `SSO landing page <https://zammad.com/en/product/features/sso>`_.

+State
-   Every ticket has a status.
+   Every ticket has a state.
 You can change it once you've updated the ticket.
-   There are four types of status, and they are all color-coded.
+   There are four types of states, and they are all color-coded.

-   Learn more about states and they color coding on this page:
+   Learn more about states and their color coding on this page:
    :doc:`/basics/service-ticket/settings/state`

+   The available states can be changed or extended.
+Your admin can find further information :admin-docs:`here </system/objects.html#system-attributes>`.

+S/MIME
+   S/MIME is the most widely-supported method for secure email communication.
+   By activating it in Zammad, all messages sent from Zammad will be signed and encrypted.

+   Administrators can learn more about S/MIME :admin-docs:`in the admin documentation </system/integrations/smime/index.html>`, if you're an agent you can learn more about the functionality on this page:
+   :doc:`/extras/secure-email`.

 T
 -

+Tags
+   Tags help you to categorize tickets.
+You can define them based on your use case.
+For example, if you're a retail business, your tags could be based on your product categories to help you organize tickets by the type of product they refer to.
+   But they could also be based on the type of request, e.g. refund, delivery issue, missing…

+   Administrators can learn more about tags :admin-docs:`here </manage/tags.html>`.
+   Agents can learn more about this function on this page:
+   :doc:`/basics/service-ticket/settings/tags`

 Text module
    If you find that you send the same answers / text bits over and over again,